Regular Ketchup

 Common Mistakes

-• Assuming regular ketchup is restricted on all diets — its classification varies by dietary framework.
+• Assuming regular ketchup is excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives